Local-Connectivity-Lab/netbot/docs/redmine.md

 NOTE: this should be moved to the scn-redmine install process

-If the `admin` user already exists and Administrator privlidges, skip this step.
+If the `admin` user already exists and has Administrator privlidges, skip this step.

 An existing Redmine administrator must log into the Redmine instance to access REDMINE_URL/user to create a new user:
 * Login to Redmine via REDMINE_URL